College of Arts and Sciences

 Jennifer J. Popiel, Ph.D.

-Associate Dean for Graduate Affairs
+Associate Dean for Research and Graduate Affairs

 Laurie Russell, Ph.D.